-My current status is what is supposedly termed funemployed.
+My employment status, at time of publication, is what is supposedly termed funemployed.
 This status came about as the result of me recently resigning from the full-time job I have held since circa-2008.
 It was a good job.
 In a good company.
 I had lots of freedom.
-I was near the top of my pay scale.
-Yet, if I […]Read more "Simon Says"
+I was near the top of my pay […]Read more "Simon Says"

 This is not a blog post on why good sleep is essential or about the physiology underlying human sleep/wake cycle.
 Many folks have written about this and I will add some good resources at the bottom of this page.
 This is a condensed version of a talk Jamie and myself give about shift work with […]Read more "Surviving Shift Work.
 Part I"

 In my last post I spoke about my new direction to learn new skills.
 One of the consequences of this decision was joining a local Kung Fu martial arts club together with Jamie.
 With my 35th birthday on the horizon and 3 short months of training under my (now yellow!) belt I wanted to share […]Read more "STARTING A MARTIAL ART AT 35"